LaconicNetwork/loro-testnet/docs/stage-0-requirements.md

 # Stage 0 Requirements

-You must complete task 11 (publish a webapp) during Stage 0 to be eligible for Stage 1.
+You must complete tasks 11 (publish an app) and 13 (deploy an app) during Stage 0 to be eligible for the Validator/Service Provider role in Stage 1.
-* See the [How to Publish a Webapp](/docs/publishing-webapps.md) page for reference: task 11 requires this workflow to be completed.
+* See the [How to Publish a Webapp](/docs/publishing-webapps.md) page for reference: you will complete this workflow as part of Stage 0.

 ## Steps